 The right to be targeted for race-specific laws made by the Federal government

 When the Australian constitution was written, the Federal government was given the power to make laws targeted at any race except Aborigines.
-The intention of these laws was to give the Federal government the power to discriminate against Chinese and Pacific Island labour that was undermining union power, or pass laws that could advantage whites who might be having trouble competing with non-white labour.
+The intention of these laws was to give the Federal government the power to discriminate against Chinese and Pacific Island labour that was undermining union power, and also pass laws that could advantage whites who might be having trouble competing with non-white labour.

 Although the Federal government could not make laws targeted at Aborigines, state governments could.
 They used this power to create laws aimed at protecting Aborigines, but in truth, dehumanised and isolated them.
 For example, the consorting provisions of the South Australian Police Act were designed to protect Aboriginal women from white "sexual predators", but they were also used to prevent socialising between men.
 One white Australian man even discovered that he was breaking the law because he gave his Aboriginal mate a trip to work.